maresyp/discord_bot/README.md

-# Discord bot that helps with alghoritms and data structures
+# Discord bot that helps with algorithms and data structures